Skip to main content

 Choose Supabase when already committed to Supabase for database infrastructure, needing quick simple authentication implementation for non-critical applications, operating with budget constraints (generous free tier attractive), having engineering resources dedicated to maintaining authentication components independently, having basic authentication requirements without advanced features, or explicitly accepting full maintenance responsibility.
 Critical warning: Community maintenance status since February 2024 means no official security patches, no guaranteed compatibility with future Supabase versions, and potential breaking changes without support.
 This represents a significant risk for mission-critical production applications where authentication reliability and security updates are essential.
 Supabase best serves side projects, MVPs, and Supabase-committed technology stacks where the team can commit to forking and maintaining authentication components long-term.

 Choose Firebase when already invested in Google/Firebase ecosystem, building mobile-first applications, needing simple proven authentication solution, accepting minimal customization options, or wanting Google infrastructure reliability guarantees.
-Firebase best serves mobile applications, Google Cloud users, and applications with straightforward authentication needs.
+Firebase best serves mobile applications, Google Cloud users, and applications with basic authentication needs.

 Implementation patterns for production deployments